rsdoiel/mkpage/README.md

     ws Sites/mysite.example.org
 ```

-This would start the webserver up listen for browser requests on _http://localhost:8000_.
+This would start the web server up listen for browser requests on _http://localhost:8000_.
 The content viewable by your web browser would be the files inside the _Sites/mysite.example.org_
 directory.